 The stage names of steampunk band The Extraordinary Contraptions: Aelus von Stadberg, Dimitri von Stadberg, Sephora Bostwick, and Corbin Welch.
 (Their real names are Alex Stadler, David Tyberg, Sharon Burdick, and Kevin Guthrie, respectively).

 Singer/songwriter Eagle-Eye Cherry.
-That is in fact his birth name: He got it because when he was a baby, he looked at his father for the first time with only one eye open.
+That is in fact his birth name: He got it because when he was a baby, he looked at his father — jazz legend Don Cherry — for the first time with only one eye open.
 The name can cause a sort of inversion of I Am Not Shazam, since "Eagle-Eye Cherry" just sounds more like a band name than it does a solo artist.

 Heavy metal guitarist Guy Mann-Dude, though his birth name is Guy Shiffman.

 Guns N' Roses pretty much thrives on this trope.
-The band-name itself is derived from the founders, Tracii Guns and Axl Rose's stage-names.
+The band-name itself is derived from the Stage Names of founders, Tracii Guns and Axl Rose.
 The classic Line-up had Izzy Stradlin, Duff "Rose" McKagan and Slash.
-Later they added Dizzy Reed, and since then, everyone except Axl and Dizzy have been replaced.
-The recent roster includes: Buckethead, Ron "Bumblefoot" Thal", DJ Ashba (DJ being short for "Daren Jay".
-He's not a DJ as such), Richard Fortus, Robin Finck (from Nine Inch Nails) Tommy Stinson, Frank "Thunderchucker" Ferrer and Chris "Mother Goose" Pitman.
+The latter two and Axl are still in the band along with Sixth Ranger Dizzy Reed, and late additions (back when it was Axl, Dizzy and some guys) Richard Fortus, Frank "Thunderchucker" Ferrer and Melissa Reese.
+Past members include: Buckethead, Ron "Bumblefoot" Thal", DJ Ashba (DJ being short for "Daren Jay".
+He's not a DJ as such), Robin Finck (from Nine Inch Nails) Tommy Stinson, and Chris "Mother Goose" Pitman.
 It seems that having an awesome name is just as important as being a talented musician, if you want to join Guns N' Roses.

 Joe Satriani.
 Doesn't really matter if it's his given name or not, it's still a pretty awesome last name.